control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 This is for my children.
 This is for everyone!

 This is for the whole world to use without any boundaries, limitations, or dependencies, and it will be free forever.

+## 2025-08-04

+August is here.
+Fuck off.
+No progress, only degress.
+Yesterday I commented-out librsvg just to see if gtk4 will compile, and apperently gtk4 can build librsvg as a subproject and I do not need to build it separately.

+I went insane.
+So...
+Now I need more libraries.
+I created a spreed-sheet document since this is getting big as Wikipedia.
+I do not know how much more.
+WTF?
+A sheet for my app :D

+# Finals

+What I did?

+ - Created an app which runs on all Linux distros without anything needed
+ - I learned how to patch files

+How much effort?

+ - 40 days and counting